Welcome to our

 If your tapered candle is too chunky to fit the neck of your bottle, pare it down with a vegetable knife until it will fit snugly.

-As the wax builds up around the neck, you might find it easier to add additional candles by melting a little of the wax at the top and sticking the base of the new candle firmly into place.
+As wax builds up around the neck, it may be easier to add additional candles by melting a little wax at the top and sticking the base of the new candle firmly in place.

 Displaying a Wine Bottle Drip Candle Holder